webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 What has been done and is deployable on staging at this moment.

-* In deployment process (will improve system and refactor after the rest is ready) ** Disabled centralized log
+* Temporarily disabled (will improve system and refactor after the rest is ready) ** Disabled centralized log
 ** Disabled Ganglia graphs
 * MediaWiki